eireninja/webhook-api-worker/docs/security-api.md

 - Secure constant-time comparison to prevent timing attacks
 - Well-structured HMAC-SHA256 signature generation in the `sign()` function
 - Clear error messages for authentication failures
+- IP-based access controls have been implemented.

 ### Vulnerabilities:
 - **No rate limiting for failed authentication attempts** - The application does not implement rate limiting for repeated authentication failures, which could enable brute force attacks.
 - **Hardcoded credentials in environment variables** - All API credentials are stored in environment variables without additional encryption.
-- **No IP-based access controls** - While client IP is logged, there's no filtering or whitelisting of IPs.
+- **No session expiration for authentication tokens** - Authentication tokens do not have a set expiration time.

 ### Recommendations:
 - Implement rate limiting for failed authentication attempts
+- Add session expiration for authentication tokens
+- Consider implementing a secret rotation mechanism for API credentials
 - Add IP-based access controls or whitelisting for critical endpoints
-- Consider implementing a secret rotation mechanism for API credentials
-- Add session expiration for authentication tokens

 ## 3. Injection Vulnerabilities